-Dialing directly from the landline was a costly option, so you had to run to the nearest convenience store to buy a $5 or $10 international prepaid phone card.
-Sometime, you’d splurge on a $20 card but it was usually a bad idea because these cards were unreliable and the money left after the initial call tended to magically disappear.
+Dialling directly from the landline was a costly option, so you had to run to the nearest convenience store to buy a $5 or $10 international prepaid phone card.
+Sometimes, you’d splurge on a $20 card but it was usually a bad idea because these cards were unreliable and the money left after the initial call tended to magically disappear.

-Now, calling home is super easy with Skype or any other VoIP providers.
+Now, calling home is super easy with Skype or any other VoIP provider.
 You can have a video call and show your loved ones how awesome you look.
-You can install the software on your cellphone and chat with someone thousands of kilometers away while doing your grocery shopping or watching the kids at the park.
+You can install the software on your cellphone and chat with someone thousands of kilometres away while doing your grocery shopping or watching the kids at the park.
 It’s… comforting.
 I love it.

 Finding a familiar brand or product

 Once in a while, lost in the sea of thousands of strange foreign products and brands you have yet to adopt or fully enjoy, you find a familiar name or packaging.
 NO WAY!
 Is that… Yes, it is—something from home!

 The availability of imported goods is one of the perks of globalization.
 There is nothing like sipping a Starbucks coffee in China when you are really tired of green tea or finding a box of mac and cheese in Paris because you ODed on baguette and la gastronomie.